akpw/Obj-C-FusionTables/README.md

 # Compatibility
-GroupedUITableViews requires ARC and was optimised for iOS6 and above.
+GroupedUITableViews requires ARC and are optimised for iOS6 and above.